pmandros/fodiscovery/README.md

 To discover reliable dependencies in data, refer to the readme.txt file in the discoveringDependencies folder

-## How to build
+## How to package

-Currently the project is using a snapshot version of RealKD, therefore building is not available
+Currently the project has a dependency to a snapshot version of RealKD, therefore packaging is not available

 ## Info